serenityyfr/serenityyfr/README.md

 <br>

 - I try to rice
-- Neovim is superior awooga
+- Neovim is the way

 ###